FOREX-Dollar near 9-mth high as bank fears grip market

 Instead speculators may be inclined to sell commodity currencies such as the Australian dollar, positioning on which is closer to neutral.

-The Aussie fell to a one-year low of $0.9454 , down nearly 15 percent from a 29-year high in July, as an increasing number of market players start to worry about the soundness of Chinese growth, which many investors have counted on as the main growth driver globally as developed economies flop.
+The Aussie fell to a one-year low of $0.9454 as an increasing number of market players start to worry about the soundness of Chinese growth, which many investors have counted on as the main growth driver globally as developed economies flop.

 Highlighting such concerns is a sharp fall in the price of copper, of which China is by far the biggest consumer, to a one-year low on Monday.